arusheea/gwctraining/css/ReadMe.md

 > - vmax (viewport largest dimension) - This is a percentage of the view window's larger dimension at any given point.
 > - % (percentage) - This is relative to the parent elements dimensions.

-- margin: the outer space around an element is specified here, with some unit (pixels px, cm, mm, etc.).
+- `margin`: This is the outer space around an element is specified here, with some unit (pixels px, cm, mm, etc.).
 For e.g. in `helloworld.html`, the div elements all are of width 500 pixels, and have a 15 pixel margin on all four sides, which separates them from the sides of the page and from each other.
-- padding: the inner space within the element is specified here, with some unit (pixels px, cm, mm, etc.).
+- `padding`: This is the inner space within the element is specified here, with some unit (pixels px, cm, mm, etc.).
 For e.g. n `helloworld.html`, the div elements all are of width 500 pixels, and have a 15 pixel padding on all four sides, which separates the content from the border of the div.

 > We can specify margin/padding in several ways:
 > - a single value, which will give the same margin/padding in all directions.